BonhamLab/biobakery-nextflow/README.md

 There are some raw fastq files in `test/` which can be processed through the pipeline

 ## Using the `template-params.yaml` file
 The `template-params.yaml` file defines all input parameters that you may want to use to run the Nextflow pipeline.
-The file should not be used directly to run the pipeline.
-Rather, the user should select the params they need from the file based on how they would like to use the pipeline (software versions of MetaPhlAn or HUMAnN, computing environment, databases, etc. ), and paste these into a separate yaml file.
+The file should **not** be used directly to run the pipeline.
+Rather, the user should select the params they need from the file based on how they would like to use the pipeline (software versions of MetaPhlAn or HUMAnN, computing environment, databases, input data etc. ), and paste these into a separate yaml file.
 This second yaml file can be used to run the Nextflow pipeline.

 ### Overview of parameters in `template-params.yaml`
+- `data_type`: type of input data (either `fastq` or `bam`)
 - `paired_end`: True or False, given the type of input data
 - `metaphlan_ver`: MetaPhlAn software version (either `metaphlan3.1.0` or `metaphlan4`)
 - `humann_ver`: HUMAnN3 software version (either `humann3.7` or `humann4_alpha`)
-- `readsdir`: path to directory that contains raw data (bam files)
+- `readsdir`: path to directory that contains raw data
 - `outdir`: path to directory where processed results will be saved
 - `human_genome`: path to directory that contains human reference database used during Kneaddata
 - `metaphlan_db`: path to directory that contains metaphlan databases